chazhyseni/chazhyseni/content/home/accomplishments.md

   * Animal Microbiome (1)
   * Basic and Applied Ecology (1)
   * Conservation Genetics (1)
-  * Current Research in Parasitology and Vector-Borne Diseases (1)
   * Infection, Genetics and Evolution (1)
   * Insect Systematics and Diversity (1)
   * Insects (1)